History of the Connecticut Judicial Seal Home Home BannerBanner

 Hearings:

-Open, unless closed by a judge.
+Open, unless closed by judge.

 Practice Book 25-59